AmamiyaRenO/Voice_Agent/README.md

    can open that address to reach the panel.
-4. Use the controls to drive five facial presets (happy/neutral/angry/sad/ surprised), adjust LED color/brightness/period, open/close the flower servo, pick a TTS voice, enter text for the robot to speak, or trigger game launch / exit intents.
+4. Use the controls to drive five facial presets (happy/neutral/angry/sad/ surprised), adjust LED color/brightness/period, open/close the flower servo, pick a TTS voice, switch between installed Piper/Coqui models, enter text for the robot to speak, or trigger game launch / exit intents.
 The “Start Wake Flow” button still performs the wake-word choreography without requiring speech.
 Every action goes through `PiMessageHub` / `VoiceGameLauncher` so the robot reacts immediately.
+   For Piper, set the **Default TTS Model** and **Available TTS Models** fields on `UserTestControlPanel` to the absolute `.onnx` files on disk (for example `D:\piper\models\en_US-hfc_female-medium.onnx`).
+The panel relays the selected path to `python_voice_service/piper_http.py`, which now accepts a `model` parameter on both `GET /speak` and `POST /speak`, automatically switches Piper to that file, and attempts to load the matching `.onnx.json` config.
+This makes the dropdown truly change the active TTS checkpoint without restarting the Python process.

 If you prefer to start/stop the listener manually, untick **Auto Start** on the component and call `StartServer`/`StopServer` from the inspector’s context menu